oskar2517/microcode-compiler/README.md

 More examples can be found [here](examples).
 Alternatively, have a look at the syntax description which can be found [here](syntax.md).

 ## Download
 The latest release can be downloaded fom the [releases tab](https://github.com/oskar2517/microcode-compiler/releases).
-Alteratively, binaries compiled from the most reason commit can be downloaded from the [actions tab](https://github.com/oskar2517/microcode-compiler/actions).
+Alternatively, binaries compiled from the most reason commit can be downloaded from the [actions tab](https://github.com/oskar2517/microcode-compiler/actions).

 ## Usage
 ```